4d/docs/docs/Concepts/classes.md

 - A user class cannot extend a user class from another project or component.
 - A user class cannot extend itself.
 - It is not possible to extend classes in a circular way (i.e. "a" extends "b" that extends "a").
+- It is not possible to define a [shared user class](#shared-classes) extended from a non-shared user class.

 Breaking such a rule is not detected by the code editor or the interpreter, only the compiler and `check syntax` will throw an error in this case.